kycai/femssc/README.md

 # femssc

-Pre- and post-processing scripts for finite element (FE) modeling of self-drilling screw connections between thin steel sheets used in the paper "[Shear deformation behavior and modeling of self-drilling screw connections between thin steel sheets]()"
+The pre- and post-processing scripts for finite element modelling of self-drilling screw connections between thin steel sheets (femssc) were adopted in the paper "[Shear deformation behaviour and modelling of self-drilling screw connections between thin steel sheets]()"

 ![FE Model](images/FE_model.png)

-As a type of widely utilized mechanical fastener responsible for transferring shear forces or tension-shear interactions, self-drilling screw connection plays a prominent role in the overall structural performance of cold-formed steel assembled members and structures.
-Although the bearing capacity of screw connections has been investigated continually, far less attention has been paid to their deformation behavior.
-A parameterized FE model of self-drilling screw connections is thus developed by using __femssc__ based on a built-in Python 2.X in Abaqus, to deeply explore the shear deformation behavior of screw connections and to propose a prediction model for quantitatively describe their load versus deformation relationships.
+As a type of widely utilised mechanical fastener responsible for transferring shear forces or tension-shear interactions, self-drilling screw connection plays a prominent role in the overall structural performance of cold-formed steel assembled members and structures.
+Although the bearing capacity of screw connections has been widely investigated, far less attention has been paid to their deformation behaviour.
+A parameterised FE model of self-drilling screw connections is thus developed by using __femssc__ based on the built-in Python 2.X in Abaqus software package, to further explore the shear deformation behaviour of screw connections and to propose a prediction model for quantitatively describe their load versus deformation relationships.
 Details of this FE model are presented in the related paper.

 Kangyi Cai 2021 @ WHU